petedavisdev/petedavis.dev/docs/_posts/blogging-with-vuepress-part-1.md

 ---
 # Part 1: Setup VuePress

+## Prerequisites

+Beginners should be able to follow along with these tutorials successfully.
+However, you will be able to do much more with your blog if you have some experience with CSS, JS and Git.

+Before you start, you will need the standard set of front-end development tools installed on your computer - [Node](<>), [Git](<>) and a code editor like [VS Code](<>).

 ## 10 steps (approx 15 minutes)

 By the end of this tutorial you will have a git repository for your blog with VuePress installed and a basic homepage to look at in your browser.